top of page

 To start doing things the right way and to get straight to the point, you should know that a good prompt includes at least four essential qualities:

-Role: What role do you want the AI to fulfill, and what specific knowledge and behaviors you're expecting.
+• ROLE that you want the AI to play when answering the question: What role do you want the AI to fulfill, and what specific knowledge and behaviors you're expecting from the AI.

-Goal : Now, it's time to explain the outcomes you wish to achieve with this AI's assistance.
+• GOAL you want the AI to reach with the answer: Now, it's time to explain the outcomes you wish to achieve with this AI's assistance.
+Do not forget to mention the targer audience

-Clarity: Remember that clarity is essential.
+• CLARIFY your question by specifying what you expect or do not expect: Remember that clarity is essential.
 Always write in a way that minimizes ambiguity by using a clear structure.
+For that reason, you can specify your expectations more clearly, as well as clarify what you do not expect.

 The Importance of Clarity